siberianfox/tinygwiki/TinyG-Boot-Loader.md

  * BODACT = disabled
  * EESAVE = (unchecked)
  * BODLVL = 1v6
- * Leave the lock bits alone for now

 Hit `Program` to program the fuses

 **Step 4**.
 Use xboot.hex for programming.
 Do not use xboot-boot.hex as it's org'ed in the wrong place (0 instead of 0x30000).
-You'll also need to specify "Erase Flash Before programming" or it won't verify.
+You'll also need to specify `Erase Flash Before programming` or it won't verify.
-[screen capture of device programming here"
+[put screen capture of device programming here]

 ## Compiling the Boot Loader for TinyG
 Use these instructions if you want to change the xboot-boot.hex file.
 If all you want to do is flash it onto TinyG see the previous section.